pgonzaleznetwork/HappySoup.io/README.md

 This is **not a trivial thing to do** but Salesforce Happy Soup does it for one with one click. :heart_eyes:

 When you use the Deployment Boundary feature, the app will give you all the metadata that is needed to be able to deploy that component.
-The moment the results are ready, you can immediately download the package.xml
+You can then export this data in either an excel/csv or package.xml format (in which case you can immediately retrieve it from your org and package it!).